Apirone/apirone-sdk-php/docs/invoice.md

 You need to have an Apirone account to create an invoice.
 Use the Settings class to create and configure an account.

 `Invoice::init()` returns a new invoice instance for further configuration and creation.

-`Invoice::fromFiatAmount()` returns a new invoice instance with an already calculated amount from fiat currency to the specified cryptocurrency
+The currency abbreviation is a required parameter, and the amount is optional.
+However, you can change the currency value before calling the `create()` method.

 ### Creation parameters